mihaildanilov/LUSoftwareTesting/FunctionDescriptions/createCourse.md

 #### Overview

-The "Create Course" functionality, designated by the identifier KURS_001, is designed to facilitate the creation of course templates within an educational platform.
-This feature is primarily aimed at user groups such as Administrators and Content Creators, allowing them to define, organize, and offer educational content to clients or students.
+The "Create Course" functionality, designated by the identifier KURS_001, is designed to create course templates within the "Mācies un Dalies" platform.
+This feature is primarily aimed at user groups such as Administrators and Content Creators, allowing them to define, organize, and offer educational content to clients.

 #### Input Data Requirements

-To ensure a comprehensive course creation process, the system mandates the submission of several pieces of information, each critical to the accurate representation and functionality of the course within the platform:

-- **Course Menu (Kursu izvēlne):** A selection mechanism for the user to choose from their range of created courses, accompanied by preview images.
-This feature allows for the further selection of one or multiple lessons within a chosen course.

 - **Course Name (Kursa nosaukums):** A string of up to 100 characters, accommodating upper and lower case Latin alphabet letters, with or without diacritics (garumzīmes un mīkstinājumi), numbers, and symbols.
-The name should accurately reflect the course content and appeal to potential students.
+The name should accurately reflect the course content and appeal to potential clients.

 - **Course Category (Kursa kategorija):** A descriptive string, also up to 100 characters, which may include multiple words separated by spaces, numbers, and symbols.
 Categories should be derived from the unique attributes of the course's lessons to facilitate organized browsing by users.

-- **Preview Image (Priekšskatījuma attēls):** An image in JPEG, JPG, or PNG format, not exceeding 3 MB in size, intended to visually represent the course to potential students.
+- **Preview Image (Priekšskatījuma attēls):** An image in JPEG, JPG, or PNG format, not exceeding 3 MB in size, intended to visually represent the course to potential clients.

 - **Course Description (Kursa apraksts):** A detailed description of the course, up to 1000 characters, using the Latin alphabet with diacritics, numbers, and symbols.
-This should provide potential students with a clear understanding of the course's objectives, content, and structure.
+This should provide potential clients with a clear understanding of the course's objectives, content, and structure.

 - **Course Price (Kursa cena):** A decimal number with up to two digits following the decimal point, and a maximum of four digits before it, reflecting the cost of enrollment in the course.